George Floyd death: Ex-Minneapolis police officer Derek Chauvin posts $1M bail, released from jail

 CLICK HERE TO GET THE FOX NEWS APP

 Floyd, a Black man in handcuffs, died May 25 after Chauvin, who is White, pressed his knee against Floyd’s neck as Floyd said he couldn’t breathe.
 The mural is located near the site where Floyd was restrained.
-Widely seen bystander video set off protests, sometimes violent, around the world.
+A widely seen bystander video set off protests, sometimes violent, around the world.

 The Associated Press contributed to this report.